SolarLiner/implementing-testing/README.md

 Although we focused on code coverage with Codacy, the service offers much more analytics of your code.
 You don't need the two either, you can choose only one or the other: or a different service should one fit your needs better.

+## Step 2: Get some automation going on

+Now that we have everything ready, we'll strap Travis CI on